Employment Law

 Wrongful Termination Lawyer in Ohio

-Ohio is an at-will employment state, but there are important exceptions.
-If you were fired because of who you are, what you reported, or what you refused to do, the firing may have been illegal regardless of what your handbook says.
+Ohio is an at-will employment state, which means most terminations, even unfair ones, are legal.
+Wrongful termination requires that the firing violated a specific statute, contract, or public policy.
+If you were fired because of who you are, what you reported, or what you refused to do, you may have one of the recognized claims.

 What "At-Will" Actually Means

 At-will employment means that, absent a contract or statute providing otherwise, an employer can terminate an employee for any reason or no reason at all, and the employee can quit on the same terms.
 What at-will does not mean is that an employer can fire someone for an illegal reason.
-There are a number of recognized exceptions.
+There are a number of recognized exceptions, and a termination that falls within one of those exceptions can support a claim.

 Exceptions to At-Will Employment in Ohio